Fashion House

 Silverplate heritage building

 Fashion House seeks to recapture the eclectic and creative energy of the historic Fashion District.
 The project is a unique interface of developer, architect, community and interior and fashion designers.
 Fashion House is a juxtaposition of business drivers with raw creativity within a community setting.
 The client wished to maximize the density on the site and then provide a significant outdoor amenity space that had sun all day and downtown views.
-Community space and public venues are important to this development.
+Community space and public venues are important to this multi-residential development.

-Trying to avoid the cloistering effect of urban high-rises, the street level features public spaces.
+Trying to avoid the cloistering effect of urban high-rise condominiums, the street level features public spaces.
 Attentive to pedestrian connectivity, public thoroughfares pass through these buildings at street level, connecting Morrison Street to the heritage building and King Street.
 Given the heritage building designation, CORE worked with the city through the site plan approval and permit process to ensure that the original design and programmatic needs of the client were realized.

 Angular plane